cupidthecat/cherubsh/README.md

 Results are printed as median/min/max milliseconds with a ratio against Bash 5.3.
 Raw samples are written to `target/bench/raw.tsv`, and the summarized table is written to `target/bench/summary.tsv`.

 Benchmarks are not parity tests.
-Run them on an otherwise idle machine, compare medians over multiple runs, and treat external pipeline cases as shell-plus-system measurements rather than pure interpreter speed.
+Run them on an otherwise idle machine, compare medians across multiple runs, and treat external pipeline cases as measurements of the shell and system together, not just interpreter speed.

 ## Credits